-The IB Primary Years Programme (PYP), designed for students aged 4-11, is a transdisciplinary programme of international education designed to foster the development of the whole child as an inquirer, both in the classroom and in the world outside.
-ISUtrecht is an International Baccalaureate World School, accredited to teach the IB PYP.
+The International Baccalaureate Primary Years Programme (PYP), designed for students aged 4-11, is designed to foster the development of the whole child as an inquirer, both in the classroom and in the world outside.

-The aim of teaching the IB PYP is to develop internationally minded people, who will, during their school days as well as later in life, actively choose to be world citizens, believing that individuals can make a difference.
+The aim of teaching the PYP is to develop internationally minded people, who will, during their school days as well as later in life, actively choose to be world citizens, believing that individuals can make a difference.
 We encourage students to become life-long learners and equip them with the academic and life skills to take them into the changing world they are growing up in.
-Please take a look at the slides from a presentation by Eryn Wiseman – Leader of Primary Years, to find out what the PYP looks like at ISUtrecht.

 Inquiry Based Learning